mbarquin/slim-dynamic-routing/readme.md

     }
 ```

-Controller protected property $dependencies must be an array, the indexes must be the request method name, and its array contents must be the key in the dependencies injector to access the necessary object.
-Parent controller has declared all methods (GET, POST, DELETE, etc...) as constants, we can use them to define this array
+Controller protected property $dependencies must be an array, the indexes must be the request method name, and its array contents must be the keys on the dependencies container to access the necessary object.
+Parent controller has all these methods declared (GET, POST, DELETE, etc...) as constants, so we can use them to define this array

 ```php
     $dependencies = array(